 The KidSport financial assessment process is in place to assist children who may not be listed on a Health Care or Pensioner Concession card but are experiencing financial hardship.
-The parent or guardian will need meet one of the four KidSport Financial Exceptions and visit a KidSport Financial Assessor to apply this way.
+The parent or guardian will need to meet one of the four KidSport Financial Exceptions and visit a KidSport Financial Assessor to apply this way.

 KidSport Financial Assessors

 KidSport Financial Assessors are professional employees at agencies who provide support services for families.
 They will assess a family's financial situation against the KidSport Financial Exceptions and submit a KidSport application to Sport and Recreation (WA).

 Your local government or Sport and Recreation (WA) can provide the contact details for a local KidSport Financial Assessor.

 Organisations who want to be KidSport Financial Assessors should email the KidSport team or call 08 9492 9911 to discuss this role.